 What Is the State Fish of Hawaii?

-The state fish of Hawaii is the Humuhumunukuapua’a, also called the reef triggerfish.
+The state fish of Hawaii is the Humuhumunukunukuapuaʻa, also called the reef triggerfish.
 Its scientific name is Rhinecanthus rectangulus.
 Triggerfish live in warm waters around the world.
-However, the Humuhumunukuapua’a is unique to Hawaii’s reefs and culture.
+However, the Humuhumunukunukuapuaʻa is most strongly associated with Hawaiʻi, though the species occurs more broadly across the Indo-Pacific.
 You’ll find locals and visitors smiling when they spot the famous triggerfish with a snout!

 Hawaiians have admired this fish for centuries.
 Its Hawaiian name means “fish with a snout like a pig.”
 That’s because it makes a pig-like grunt when threatened!